Tmall Global: Connect to Chinese Consumers with Cross-Border E-Commerce

 Tmall vs Tmall Global, which one is right for your brand?

-When it comes to making your choice between Tmall & Tmall Global, you need to answers the following questions:
+When it comes to making your choice between Tmall & Tmall Global, you need to answer the following questions:

 - What are your goals?